 Medicine often feels to lack empathy with patients.
 This is because, in order to reduce costs and maintain efficiency, health systems need to standardize procedures.
 This ends up affecting a wide range of aspects from treatments to results.
 However, this need not be.

 IoMT data allows a more friendly, gentler form of personalized medicine that considers patients’ actual requirements.
-Rather than using a one size fits all approach, healthcare professionals can now take into account individual needs.
+Rather than using a one size fits all approach, with IoMT healthcare professionals can now take into account individual needs.

 Digital Therapeutics (DTx) is one of the most attractive opportunities for IoMT devices.
 It is a form of medicine that has been gaining strength in recent years, relying on evidence-based therapeutic interventions to achieve changes in patient behavior.
 To do so, DTx uses software to prevent, manage or treat a particular illness.